Identifying the Most Appropriate Order for Categorical Responses: Asymptotic Optimality of True Order

-There are two situations when the true order $\sigma_0$ could be identified easier.
-One is with large absolute values of the regression coefficients (see Section~\ref{sec:order_treatment_effect} for such an example).
-The other is with a large range of experimental settings (see Section~\ref{sec:order_x_i}).
-Both could reduce the possibility of Case~two, but neither of them could fix Case~one.
+In both Case~one and Case~two, the true order $\sigma_0$ is not significantly better than all other orders, even with an increased sample size $N$.
+Nevertheless, the results of our simulation studies (see Section~\ref{sec:simulation_studies}) show that there are two situations in which the true order $\sigma_0$ can be identified easily.
+One is with larger absolute values of the regression coefficients (e.g., see Section~\ref{sec:order_treatment_effect}).
+The other is with a larger range of experimental settings (see Section~\ref{sec:order_x_i}).
+Both situations reduce the possibility of Case~two, but neither can fix Case~one.